NIME-conference/ECO_NIME/book_club/Meeting_1_Krauss_The_Great_Animal_Orchestra.md

-## Book: The Great Animal Orchestra: Finding the Origins of Music in the World\'s Wild Places
+## Book: The Great Animal Orchestra: Finding the Origins of Music in the World's Wild Places

 ## Author: Bernie Krause